European Green Crab

 Habitat and Origin

-Origin: Native to Europe and northern Africa, this species was first found in Canadian waters in 1951 in southwest New Brunswick.
-The European Green Crab arrived in B.C. in the late 1990’s, likely introduced by larvae drifting on currents flowing from south of our border.
+Origin: The European green crab is native to Europe and Northern Africa.
+It was first introduced to North America in the 1800s, likely from an European merchant ship that unintentionally transferred some crab-infested ballast water.
+This species was first found in Canadian waters in 1951 in New Brunswick.
+The European green crab arrived in B.C. in the late 1990’s; they likely came from larvae drifting on currents flowing northwards from south of our border.

-Recently, scientists have discovered that there are actually two different types of European Green Crabs found in eastern Canada.
+Recently, scientists have discovered that there are two different types of European green crabs found in eastern Canada.
 The crabs found in northern waters are better able to survive in colder waters because they likely came from a Northern European stock.

 How it Spreads

-The European Green Crab is also very tough and can survive out of the water for about a week.
-This allows it to easily hide in fishing gear and equipment, or at the bottom of crates, buckets and boats.
+The European green crab undergoes a prolonged larval stage (50-80 days), which enables it to drift with the currents and settle in new areas or survive in ballast water tanks.
+The European green crab is also very resilient and can survive out of water for over 5 days.
+This allows it to easily hide in fishing gear and equipment or at the bottom of crates, buckets and boats.

 Impacts